Jenspi/Essentials-Discord-Bot/DiscordBot/README.txt

 7/1/23:
 	CHANGES– ADDED !clear command info to !help; FIXED !choose logic; CHANGED !choose separator from || to ?.

+8/25/23:
+	CHANGES– Finally found out how to hide my token.

 ⋆ ˚。⋆୨୧˚ ˚୨୧⋆。˚ ⋆⋆ ˚。⋆୨୧˚　˚୨୧⋆。˚ ⋆⋆ ˚。⋆୨୧˚　˚୨୧⋆。˚ ⋆⋆ ˚。⋆୨୧˚　˚୨୧⋆。˚ ⋆⋆ ˚。⋆୨୧˚　˚୨୧⋆。˚ ⋆